PowerCodersOrg/powercoders.org/site/content/city/zurich.md

     text: >-
       The Career Day is a chance for companies to meet all our students and select their top candidates to invite for an on-site interview.
-If you are a company interested in offering offering an internship, join us.
+If you are a company interested in offering an internship, join us.
 apply_as:
   - application_link: 'https://form.jotformeu.com/91563613144353'
     header: Participant